arafr/job_board/readme.md

+# Employer Worflow
+1. Employer creates an account and logs in. and
+2. They create a job posting.
+3. Then they view the job posting details and get suggested 10 best matching candidates for the job.
+4. Employers can also visit the talent board to view all seekers on the platform.
+They can filter seekers by keyword, YOE, skill, education.

+# Seeker Worflow
+1. Seeker creates an account and logs in.
+2. They visit the job board to view all jobs.
+They can filter jobs by keyword.
+The job board also shows the 10 best jobs for them based on their profile.
+3. Seeker can click on a job and view full details of the job posting.

-# Matching Algorithm:
+# Matching Algorithm (for finding best 10 seekers and jobs):
-Based on the below factors, a match score is given to each job posting/seeker.
-Top 10 jobs/seekers with highest match score is displayed.
+Based on the below factors, a match score is calculated for each job posting and seeker in relation to each other.

-education 20
+Education match 20 points

-yoe 20
+YOE 20

-Skills 5 skills x 5 points each = 25
+5 Skills x 5 points each = 25

-prefered_work_mode= 15
+Work mode match 15

-prefered_location= 20
+Location match 20

-Total = 100
+Total 100

 # Set up instructions: